GoogleChromeLabs/sw-precache/README.md

 _Default_: `2097152` (2 megabytes)

 #### navigateFallback [String]
-Sets an HTML document to use as a fallback for URLs not found in the `sw-precahe` cache.
+Sets an HTML document to use as a fallback for URLs not found in the `sw-precache` cache.
 This fallback URL needs to be cached via `staticFileGlobs` or `dynamicUrlToDependencies` otherwise it won't work.